GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 </tr>
 <tr>
 <td>api_key</td>
-<td>This is a required element to identify and validate API users and their role-based access.<br />
+<td>This parameter is required to identify and validate API users and their role-based access.<br />
 </td>
 </tr>
 <tr>